partha-techsophy/opentelemetry-poc/README.md

 Distributed systems require something to trace what is happening inside a software architecture, useful for a lot of things (first of all troubleshooting).

+> OpenTelemetry is a collection of tools, APIs, and SDKs.
+You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

+> Jaeger, Monitor and troubleshoot transactions in complex distributed systems.
+As on-the-ground microservice practitioners are quickly realizing, the majority of operational problems that arise when moving to a distributed architecture are ultimately grounded in two areas: networking and observability.
+It is simply an orders of magnitude larger problem to network and debug a set of intertwined distributed services versus a single monolithic application.

 ## Project details
 We will create 3 projects as listed bellow